ne75/p2llvm/docs/phase0/findings.md

 - Corrected FIFO writes that were described as register definitions.
 - Guarded empty/same-address memmove; replaced memset's FIFO/decrement loop with
   completed byte stores, including zero length.
 Added memory/clobber contracts.
+  Restoring the WRFAST performance path with safe completion is still required.
 - Made cog startup and lock primitives volatile with compiler memory barriers;
   kept LOCKTRY and WRC in the same inline-assembly block.
 - Corrected the counter read sequence to GETCT WC followed by GETCT and returned both halves explicitly.
 Counter reads are volatile.
+Removing the C combine's shift-helper call in favor of a direct R30/R31 return is still required.
 - Paired the UART debug unlock with the conditional debug lock acquisition.
 - Defined lock-allocation failure as ~0u using LOCKNEW's carry result; added exhaustion, unique allocation, immediate release/return, and reuse observations.
+- Fixed signed remainder to return GETQY while retaining handwritten ASM and declaring the modified inputs and ABI output register (`1a78f05`).
+- Fixed signed 32-bit SELECTCC expansion to use CMPS; signed 64-bit compares retain unsigned CMP on the low word and CMPSX on the high word (LLVM `3ceae9f4f4c7`).
+- Corrected counter expectations for event reassertion and future-target rearming (`c839269`); added ALTS/ALTD immediate-fixture cleanup for the documented pending AUGS silicon erratum (`e2172ec`).
+These are fixture corrections, not new opcodes.

 Runtime cases exercise overlapping moves, empty operations, memcpy block boundaries, another cog's mailbox work, lock contention, and counter delays.
-They are prepared for the chip; their target behavior has not been validated yet.

-## Improvements and remaining acceptance work

-1. Finish executable instruction coverage.
-Run `tests/hardware/coverage.py` for the exact inventory and gaps; `--require-complete` is an acceptance gate that fails while records lack fixtures.
-Do not describe the structural 368-record matrix as 368 hardware tests.
-2. Complete independent semantic expectations for remaining stateful/peripheral operations.
-GPIO/loopback, streamer, interrupt, and debug tests need explicit setup, observation, cleanup, and a board fixture profile.
-3. Execute the complete O0/O2/Os suite on the specified Rev B/C bench board, preserving firmware/compiler/runtime hashes and raw observations.
-Validate timeout/failure behavior and review every mismatch before changing an oracle.
-4. Measure code size, stack growth, throughput, and UART/clock/interrupt behavior against the retained production compiler.
-No flight validation is implied.
-5. Port to the current stable LLVM in a separate series after the semantic acceptance gate.
-See llvm-version-decision.md for the phase 0 decision.
+The existing cases passed at O0/O2/Os; cog-init-ii/Os and isa-pollct2/Os required the retained rerun after full-run timeouts.
+Passing these cases does not establish exhaustive behavior or unchanged performance.

+## Agreed review sequence

+Use small reviewable commits and stop for human review between these steps.

+1. **Record the hardware checkpoint (ready for review).** Preserve results and update findings/validation.
+Retain original timeouts separately from rerun passes; do not infer a loader cause or completed hardware acceptance.
+2. **Finish performance review comments.** Restore WRFAST memset with zero-length handling and completed writes; return _cnt64 directly in R30/R31 without shift helpers.
+Validate semantics and measure cycles on hardware.
+3. **Audit handwritten runtime helpers.** Repair undeclared return behavior in __divsi3, __muldi3 and __udivmoddi4; test exact 64-bit quotient/remainder
+   boundaries, including the precision-reduction path.
+Preserve ASM and compare generated code for each repair.
+4. **Close instruction coverage gaps.** Add independent executable fixtures for the 74 missing records, including SEUSSF/SEUSSR, attention/pattern events, GPIO/smart pins, streamer, interrupts and debugging.
+Define board/wiring needs.
+   `coverage.py --require-complete` remains a failing acceptance gate until then.
+5. **Compare against production.** Measure code size, stack use, memory throughput, arithmetic latency and representative application timing, including frame alignment and register-save costs.
+6. **Finish backend contracts and cleanup.** Document ABI and supported features, check driver/library selection, consolidate duplicate operand metadata and remove ineffective COG/pass scaffolding.

-6. Implement multi-function COG residency as a separate feature: HUB bootstrap, linker-defined resident groups and capacity checks, explicit load/execution addresses, ABI-safe HUB/COG calls, and per-cog residency tracking.
-The current cog-attributes test checks serialization and existing behavior, not this new loader/placement feature.
+LLVM migration and multi-function COG residency remain separate later work.
+The latter needs HUB bootstrap, linker-defined resident groups and capacity checks, load/execution addresses, ABI-safe HUB/COG calls and per-cog residency.
+The existing cog-attributes fixture does not implement that feature.

 Counter events and LUT-read selectable events now have generated scenarios.
 FIFO fixtures run from LUT RAM and drain WRFAST before returning to HUB code.